alvinhhh/inkless/README.md

+## inkless
-# inkless is the next-generation CLM built for the modern age.
+We are the next-generation white-labelable CLM software built for the modern age.
+Forget Docusign, Adobe Sign, or those old, janky platforms.
+We got it.